dextercd/Noita-Dear-ImGui/README.md

 ## How to use this mod in your own mod?

-This is a mod that needs to be installed on its own.
-It requires unsafe mode.
+You are not expected to bundle this mod with your own mod!
+You should instead instruct people to install this themselves.

-Any mod below it in the mod load order can then use the ImGui bindings that are introduced by this mod.
-(Other mods do not need to enable unsafe mode!)
+Any mod below this mod in the mod load order can use the ImGui bindings.
+So while this mod requires 'unsafe' mode, other mods don't need to enable unsafe mode to use the ImGui UI!

 There's not really any documentation on how to use these bindings.
-I suggest you use the [ImGui demo/example file](https://github.com/ocornut/imgui/blob/9aae45eb4a05a5a1f96be1ef37eb503a12ceb889/imgui_demo.cpp) to search for functions/widgets that look useful to you and then check out the source code of the bindings to see how to use it from Lua.
+I suggest you use the [ImGui demo/example file](https://github.com/ocornut/imgui/blob/9aae45eb4a05a5a1f96be1ef37eb503a12ceb889/imgui_demo.cpp) to search for functions/widgets that look useful to you and then check out the source code of this mod to see how to use it from Lua.

 Also check out the ImGui FAQ: https://github.com/ocornut/imgui/blob/master/docs/FAQ.md a lot of stuff there also applies to these bindings.

 The bindings are a relatively close 1:1 mapping of the normal ImGui functions
 except: